 The programme has been designed collaboratively with industrial partners, giving you the chance to equip yourself with valuable professional skills and understand the ethical and environmental issues you’ll encounter in your professional life.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 Computer networks underpin almost every aspect of modern business.
 Their successful management and oversight are crucial to a company's success, so graduates who can fulfil this role are highly sought-after by organisations in every sector.
 This course is for those wishing to pursue a career in the network and cyber security industries or take a leading technical or managerial role in a data-dependent organisation.

 This course covers some of the security issues that affect fixed and wireless networks and some of the solutions used to address them.
 It will also support you to develop key employability skills such as teamwork, time management, analysing and solving problems, retrieval of information and communication skills.

 It's important to remember that the field of cloud computing and network security changes very rapidly.
 Technologies will change, and the global industry will adopt new developments, languages and devices throughout your career.
 Learning how to learn is the most important skill you can acquire.

 As a graduate of this master's degree, you could pursue a career in network and internet security, network development, or technical support.
 Other possible areas of employment include network engineering, management, telecommunications engineering, and crime and computer forensics.

-This postgraduate course offers valuable skills that will support you to develop your career.
+This postgraduate course offers valuable skills that will support you in developing your career.
 As a graduate, you'll be able to seek more senior managerial roles in the IT sector or take advantage of a wide range of other opportunities in the public, private and not-for-profit sectors.